Phone : 734-699-8946 | Fax : 734-699-8952 Email : email@example.com

-Our Township Assessors plan, administer, and provide overall supervision of property assessments, determination of true market value; calculation of the assessed, capped and taxable valuations of Township property.
+Our Township Assessors plan, administer, and provide overall supervision of property assessments, determination of true market value; calculation of the assessed, capped, and taxable valuations of Township property.
+Click here for the 2023 Assessing Fee Schedule.
+Click here for the 2023 Residential Sales Study (April 1, 2020, to March 31, 2022).

 The mission of the Assessing Office is to annually provide the residents and property owners of Van Buren Township with fair and equitable property assessments in accordance with state laws along with providing property information to the general public that is accurate and reliable.

 When a property transfers ownership, the new owner is required to file a Property Transfer Affidavit with the local assessing office within 45 days of the transfer.
-This not only includes traditional arms-length sales but transfers between family members, spouses, transfers into a trust, life estates, etc. If this affidavit is not filed, the new owner is subject to a penalty of $5 per day up to a maximum of $200 total.
+This not only includes traditional arms-length sales but transfers between family members, spouses, transfers into a trust, life estates, etc. If this affidavit is not filed, the new owner is subject to a penalty of $5 per day up to a maximum of $200 total for residential properties and a penalty of $20 per day and a maximum of $1,000 total for commercial properties.

-You can file a Property Transfer Affidavit via mail, email, fax, the township drop box located at the main entrance of the Township hall, or in-person by appointment.Assessing Department responsibilities:
+You can file a Property Transfer Affidavit via mail, email, fax, the township drop box located at the main entrance of the Township hall, or in person.Assessing Department responsibilities:

 - Lot Splits and Combinations